Krishnanagar Lok Sabha constituency

-Krishnanagar Lok Sabha constituency (occasionally referred as Krishnagar) is one of the 42 Lok Sabha (parliamentary) constituencies in West Bengal state in eastern India.
+Krishnanagar Lok Sabha constituency is one of the 42 Lok Sabha (parliamentary) constituencies in West Bengal state in eastern India.
 All the seven assembly segments of No. 12 Krishnanagar Lok Sabha constituency are in Nadia district.

-Vidhan Sabha segments
+Assembly segments

 As per order of the Delimitation Commission in respect of the delimitation of parliamentary constituencies in West Bengal, parliamentary constituency no. 12 Krishnanagar comprises the following segments from 2009: